Contact Us for a Free Consultation (213) 542-0979

 It's common in drug crime investigation Los Angeles for police to obtain a warrant to search a home.

-If there's multiple people at a home, then you might have a defense that those are not your drugs if they find drugs inside your home.
+If there are multiple people at home, then you might have a defense that those are not your drugs if they find drugs inside your home.

 That's going to depend on where exactly the drugs are found and what evidence and information the authorities have when they enter the home.

-Usually they have information from either an informant or through surveillance or both that there's some sort of drug activity going on.
+Usually, they have information from an informant, through surveillance, or both, that there's some drug activity.

 Maybe they wiretapped someone's phone.
-Maybe they followed somebody to that location.
-There's all sorts of ways that they can determine that there's drugs in a home.
+Perhaps they followed somebody to that location.
+There are all sorts of ways that they can determine that there are drugs in a home.

 Fourth Amendment Right Against Searches and Seizures

-A lot of people ask me, how do they get into the home in the first place?
-I have a real problem with the police coming into my home.
+Many people ask me how they get into the home in the first place.
+I have a real problem with the police coming into my house.

 Don't I have a Fourth Amendment right against searches and seizures in my home?
-Of course, you do.
-The issue is going to be what's the probable cause to get into the home.
+Of course you do.
+The issue will be the probable cause of getting into the house.

-As long as there's not drugs that are being sole illegally either from the home or that are in the home that are going to be sold outside the home somewhere.
+As long as there are no drugs that are being sold illegally either from the home or that are in the home, they are going to be sold outside the house somewhere.

-When you combined that with cash and guns, you put yourself in a much more difficult position.
+When you combine that with cash and guns, you put yourself in a much more difficult position.

 Probable Cause in Drug Crime Cases